U.S. Senator Marco Rubio

 Now in his third term, Senator Rubio remains committed to serving the people of Florida and ensuring America remains a strong, resilient nation for generations to come.
-For Rubio, this is not a partisan issue, which is why he’s developed a reputation of working across the aisle to pass common-sense reforms to strengthen our economy, communities, and families.
+For Rubio, this is not a partisan issue, which is why he’s developed a reputation for working across the aisle to pass common-sense reforms that strengthen our economy, communities, and families.

 It’s why the Center for Effective Lawmaking ranked Rubio as the most effective Republican and the Lugar Center ranked him as one of the most bipartisan senators.
 Whether it’s expanding the child tax credit for working families, reforming the VA system, saving small businesses from pandemic-era lockdowns, or rewriting U.S. policy towards China, Rubio is making a lasting impact.

-Senator Rubio often says there is no more important job than being a father.
-Rubio lost his own father just two months before being elected to the U.S. Senate, but his example of hard work, responsible living, and dedication to family remains a guiding influence to this day.
+Rubio often says there is no more important job than being a father.
+He lost his own father just two months before being elected to the U.S. Senate, but his example of hard work, responsible living, and dedication to family remains a guiding influence to this day.